PseudoDevs/IamGhost/bbmd8.md

-Last updated: 2024-04-13 10:10:36
+Last updated: 2024-04-13 10:11:09
-Random Quote: Bad guys don't play by the rules.
-That's what makes them bad. - Steve Murphy
+Random Quote: In King's Landing, there are two sorts of people.
+The players and the pieces.  -  Petyr Baelish